turingschool/front-end-curriculum/projects/tune-in-later.md

   * A user stays signed in after refreshing the page. *Hint:* You will probably use localStorage.
   * Should only take real email addresses *Hint:* Look into regular expressions
   * Convert your project to use [typescript](https://www.typescriptlang.org/)
+  * If you're working with albums, enable the user to search for albums based on a track title within the album

 ## Rubric